veganaize/closure-compiler/Writing-Compiler-Pass.md

       }
     }

-The NodeTraversal helps traverse the AST in a left-to-right post order manner.
-Within the visit method we can specify what to do with each pass.
+The NodeTraversal traverses the AST in a left-to-right post order manner.
+Within the visit method we can specify what to do with each node as we visit it.

 # Recognizing Code Patterns